martinResearch/PyIPOL/readme.md

 ## TODOS

-*improve the modules intialization files __init__.py to get a better autocompletion in wingide or ipython *improve the autocompletion for function wrapped with cython *put the cython code in separated cython files for each paper
+* improve the modules intialization files to get a better autocompletion in wingide or ipython

+* improve the autocompletion for function wrapped with cython

+* put the cython code in separated cython files for each paper